In many cases, the brain damage that leads to cerebral palsy (CP) can be traced to mistakes made by healthcare providers.

 Determining how the CP happened and who was to blame is very important.
 The law allows injured victims and their families to take legal action against the responsible person or entity.

 At Salvi, Schostok & Pritchard P.C., we understand that it can be difficult to get to the bottom of who caused the cerebral palsy to occur.
 We can use our legal experience and our network of medical experts to help you understand who is at fault and to take the appropriate legal action.
+Be aware of the time limits for filing a cerebral palsy lawsuit.

 If you would like to receive a free consultation about your case, simply call or submit our online form today.